yiisoft/file-router/docs/guide/en/README.md

 # Yii File Router

-> **Notes:**
->
+> Note:
->- The router can be used along with the [`yiisoft/router`](https://github.com/yiisoft/router) package.
+> - You can use the router along with the [`yiisoft/router`](https://github.com/yiisoft/router) package.
->- Once the router found a matching route, it will interrupt the middleware queue and execute the controller action.
+> - Once the router found a matching route, it will interrupt the middleware queue and execute the controller action.

 ## General usage